VictorTaelin/absal-ex/README.md

-Note: just a draft, will be reviewed soon
+## Lamping's Abstract Algorithm

+Absal is a cleaned up adaptation of [Lamping's Abstract Algorithm](http://dl.acm.org/citation.cfm?id=96711).
+It evaluates functions optimally by encoding a λ-term as ([symmetric](https://scholar.google.com.br/scholar?q=symmetric+interaction+combinators&hl=en&as_sdt=0&as_vis=1&oi=scholart&sa=X&ved=0ahUKEwjNgZbO7aTVAhUEkZAKHYyTAFgQgQMIJjAA)) [interaction combinators](http://www.sciencedirect.com/science/article/pii/S0890540197926432), normalizing the resulting graph, and decoding it back.
+It asymptotically beats all usual evaluators of functional programs, including Haskell's GHC, Scheme compilers, Google's V8 and so on.
+Moreover, it is capable of automatically exploiting any inherent parallelizability of your program, since interaction nets are a naturally concurrent model of computation.

 ## Problem description

 The input is a graph where every node has exactly 3 edges coming out of 3 labeled ports (port A, port B, port C) and a single 32-bit "node label" (do not confuse with port labels).
-If this graph has any edge connecting two nodes through ports A, then those nodes form an "active pair", and must be rewritten due to one of the two following rules:
+If this graph has any edge connecting two nodes through ports A, then those nodes form an "active pair", and must be rewritten following to one of the two following rules:

 ![](img/sk_rewrite_rules_2x.png)

 Here, the triangles represent nodes, `A`, `B` and `C` represent port labels (i.e., their order), `a` and `b` represent node labels (32-bit values), and the lone circles represent separate ports (i.e., some ports in other nodes of the graph).
-The first rule is used if the node labels are identical.
-The second one if they are different.
-That could cause different nodes to become active pairs.
+The annihilation rule is used if the node labels are identical.
+The duplication rule, if they are different.
+Both rules can make other nodes form active pairs.
 If that is the case, those must be rewritten too.
 That process goes on until there is no active pair left.

 ## Example

 ![](img/sk_full_example_2x.png)

 The graph to the left is the input.
 Notice there are two nodes connected through ports of label A: those are active pairs.
-The graph to the right is the next step of the computation: both of those nodes were rewritten, the bottom ones using the second rule, and top ones using the first rule.
+The graph to the right is the next step of the computation: both of those pairs were rewritten.
+The pair in the bottom, using the duplication rule, and the pair in the top, using the annihilation rule.
 Now there are 4 active pairs.

 ## Parallel implementation

-That problem is remarkably parallel, because, at any point in time, thousands of active pairs can be rewritten independently.
+The problem is remarkably parallel, because, at any time, thousands of active pairs can be rewritten independently.
 The naive algorithm, thus, is simple.
 First, the graph is represented as a buffer of 32-bit unsigned integers.
 That buffer is split into quadruples.
 Each quadruple represents a node.
-The first 3 slots of the quadruple are the node ports (port A, port B, port C), and their values are the index of the adjacent port.
+The first 3 slots of the quadruple are the node ports (port A, port B, port C), and their values are the index of the port to which they are linked.
 The last value of the node is its 32-bit label.
 So, for example, the following graph:

 ![](img/sk_simple_example_2x.png)